ChrisCharo/DScapstone/report.md

 \text{Precision (Per Class)} = \frac{\text{True Positives}}{\text{True Positives} + \text{False Positives}}
 $$

 *Figure 3.
-Precision formula per class*
+Precision formula*

-Recall score measures the model’s ability to correctly identify a tweet as a true positive, negative, or neutral or a false positive, negative, or neutral.
+Recall score measures the model’s ability to correctly identify a stock's movements as a true positive, negative, or neutral or a false positive, negative, or neutral.
 Of all the predictions, how many were actually correct?

 $$
 \text{Recall (Per Class)} = \frac{\text{True Positives}}{\text{True Positives} + \text{False Negatives}}
 $$

 *Figure 4.
-Recall formula per class*
+Recall formula*

 F-1 Score measures the balance between precision and recall.
 Does the model balance all predictions or does it favor one type?